 - Screen Development Australia

-Full subsidy to attend The Australian Network for Art and Technology’s (ANAT) Dome Lab (2010)
+Full subsidy to attend The Australian Network for Art and Technology’s (AAT) Dome Lab (2010)

 - NSW Government